loganpkg/spot/README.md

 m4 only checks for macros when reading from the _input_ in non-quote mode.
 During argument collection, quote mode prevents commas from being interpreted as argument separators (as do added parentheses).
-Once argument collection is finished, quotes have no effect on the substitution of collected arguments into their placeholders, this will occur irrespective of the depth of quotation.
+Once argument collection is finished, quotes do not affect on the substitution of collected arguments into their placeholders, this will occur irrespective of the depth of quotation.